panosdimitrellos/Python-Offsec-tools/README.md

 # WebSpider
-A new project to bulit a web spider in pyhton.
+A new side-project with the goal to bulid a web spider in pyhton.